bsmith89/longev-mgen/README.md

 I'm increasingly interested in looking at these large genomic differences.
 Maybe I should just grab everything into one OTU1 including the whole pangenome.

+# Proposal

+The mammalian gut microbiome is a complex ecological system that influences energy balance, pathogen resistance, and inflammation, among other processes with importance to host health.
+Understanding how the bacterial inhabitants of the gut respond to environmental perturbations is a major step in developing a predictive framework for microbiome-based therapies.
+Acarbose (ACA) is an alpha-amylase and alpha-glucosidase inhibitor that has been shown to increase the amount of starch entering the lower digestive system after a meal.
+In mice, rats, and humans, individuals treated with ACA have increased concentrations of short-chain fatty acids (SCFAs) in feces, presumably as a result of greater bacterial fermentation of this polysaccharide substrate.
+Interestingly, ACA increase median lifespan by 20% in male mice, and 5% in females.